sf-kiwi-cpat/OmniChannelAutoLogin/README.md

    - Updates component state based on the status ID from the event
    - Does not attempt auto-login (if status change event fires, user is already logged in)

+3. **Status ID Lookup**:
+   - If `inputStatusId` is not configured, the component automatically queries ServicePresenceStatus for the first record with `IsAway = true`
+   - This allows the component to work without manual configuration in most orgs
+   - Falls back to a default status ID if no away status is found

-3. **Apex Security**:
+4. **Apex Security**:
-   - The Apex controller includes CRUD permission checks before querying UserServicePresence
+   - The Apex controller includes CRUD permission checks before querying UserServicePresence and ServicePresenceStatus
    - Verifies object-level and field-level access permissions
-   - Fails gracefully (allows auto-login) if permissions are insufficient
+   - Fails gracefully (allows auto-login with fallback) if permissions are insufficient

 ## Prerequisites